habhab93/machine-structures/README.md

-CS61C-projects
+machine structures course
 ==============

-contains code for CS61C - Machine Structures projects from UC Berkeley. much of the existing code was given by the instructional staff.
+contains code for Machine Structures course projects from UC Berkeley. much of the existing code was given by the instructional staff.

 Notes: